 I still stand by my statements about the ecosystems, but I ended up returning my Kobo.
 The screen had a distracting light band near the border.
 The issue was systemic and not limited to my specific device.
 It was also the first e-ink device that caused

 So I returned it and replaced it with an Onyx Boox Nova Pro, which allows me to take notes as well.
 I just received it so I can’t offer a reasonable assessment of its merits and downfalls yet.
 I will share my review either as a post or as a video.
 (Subscribe here or on YouTube to be notified when it goes live.)

 I have a NAS connected to my network.
 It’s only 3 TB and it turns out video takes a ton of space. 😉 So I’m quickly running out of storage and might have to invest in a larger NAS system.

-At the moment, I’m using an inexpensive WD My Cloud device, backed up to the cloud via Backblaze.
-I’ll likely opt for a better, more expandable solution when I run out of space.
+At the moment, I’m using an inexpensive WD My Cloud device,

 My internet connection is excellent (1 Gbps via fiber optic) but I have impenetrable walls in my house.
 The WiFi signal from the router downstairs struggled to reach the rooms upstairs.

 I tried various methods to extend its range (including so-called range extenders).
 Nothing worked until I bought a mesh network.